-Mr. Colson currently serves as President, Chief Executive Officer and Chairman of the Board and Mr. Ziegler serves as our Lead Director.
 Our Board believes that there is no single, generally accepted approach to providing board leadership and that given the dynamic and competitive environment in which we operate, the right board leadership structure may change over time as circumstances warrant.
-To this end, our Board has no policy mandating the combination or separation of the roles of Chairman of the Board and Chief Executive Officer.
+To this end, our Board does not mandate the combination or separation of the roles of Chairman of the Board and Chief Executive Officer.
 The Board will discuss and consider the matter from time to time as circumstances change and, subject to our amended and restated bylaws, has the flexibility to modify our Board leadership structure as it deems appropriate.